holic/web3-scaffold/docs/START-CUSTOMIZING.md

     - Replace mentions of `ExampleNFT` with your app name
     - Update imports to ensure it is using your contract
 4. Open `packages/app/pages/index.tsx` and update any imports to point to your new contract
+5. Open `packages/app/extractContractError.ts` and update the factory import for your smart contact

 At this point you're on your own!
 You'll find additional references to `ExampleNFT` related imports throughout the app.
 As you start to use these components, update them to your needs : )

+## Customizing the subgraph

+Coming Soon : )